brandonkim12/brandonkim12.github.io/_posts/2019-04-18-mechanics-of-materials-5.md

 $$P = T \omega \tag{5.38.}$$

-Where $\omega​$ is the angular velocity of the body in radians per second (rad/s).
-But $\omega = 2\pi f​$, where $f​$ is the frequency of the rotation, (i.e., the number of revolutions per second).
-The unit of frequency is $1 s^{-1}​$ and is called a hertz (Hz).
+Where $\omega$ is the angular velocity of the body in radians per second (rad/s).
+But $\omega = 2\pi f$, where $f$ is the frequency of the rotation, (i.e., the number of revolutions per second).
+The unit of frequency is $1 s^{-1}$ and is called a hertz (Hz).
 Substituting for v into (5.38.),

 $$P = 2\pi f T \tag{5.39.}$$

-When SI units are used with $f​$ expressed in Hz and $T​$ in N·m, the power will be in N·m/s—that is, in watts (W).
-Solving (5.39.) for T, the torque exerted on a shaft transmitting the power $P​$ at a frequency of rotation
+When SI units are used with $f$ expressed in Hz and $T$ in N·m, the power will be in N·m/s—that is, in watts (W).
+Solving (5.39.) for T, the torque exerted on a shaft transmitting the power $P$ at a frequency of rotation
-$f​$ is
+$f$ is

 $$T = \frac{P}{2 \pi f} \tag{5.40.}$$

-After determining the torque $T​$ to be applied to the shaft and selecting the material to be used, the designer carries the values of $T​$ and the maximum allowable stress into (5.6.).
+After determining the torque $T$ to be applied to the shaft and selecting the material to be used, the designer carries the values of $T$ and the maximum allowable stress into (5.6.).

 $$\frac{J}{c} = \frac{T}{\tau_{max}} \tag{5.41.}$$